Realizable Standard Young Tableaux: Introduction

 Our upper bound arguments generalize an argument of Fredman in~\cite{FredmanUpperBound} from complexity theory.
 In the algorithmic theory of sorting, a longstanding open problem is to find the time complexity of sorting a list of the form $X + Y = \{x+y: x \in X,~ y \in Y\}$ for two lists $X, Y \subseteq \R$ with $|X| = |Y| = n$.
-Fredman~\cite{FredmanUpperBound} studied this problem nearly fifty years ago, and in doing so proved an upper bound of $n^{8n + o(n)}$ on the number of orderings of a list of the form $X + Y$.
+Fredman~\cite{FredmanUpperBound} studied this problem nearly fifty years ago, and in doing so proved an upper bound of $n^{8n + o(n)}$ on the number of orderings of a list of the form $X + Y$, with some more recent work in \cite{lowerboundsumsort, ksumdecisiontrees}.
 If the two lists $X$ and $Y$ are ordered such that they are increasing, then the set of possible total orderings is the set of realizable rectangular tableaux.
-Through a more careful analysis of the asymptotics, \cref{thm::upper,thm::lower} improve Fredman's estimate, providing the correct number of orderings of $X+Y$ up to the $o(n)$ term in the exponent.
+Through a more careful analysis of the asymptotics, \cref{thm::upper and lower} improves Fredman's estimate, providing the correct number of orderings of $X+Y$ up to the $o(n)$ term in the exponent.

 By the hook length formula, we may establish the following corollary in contrast to the case $m = 2$.